-International Trade Prof. Christopher Balding cbalding@phbs.pku.edu.cn Office #C406
+International Trade Prof. Christopher Balding cbalding@phbs.pku.edu.cn Office #744

-Class: Monday and Thursday 10:10-12
+Class: Monday and Thursday 10:30-12:20

-Office Hours: Monday and Thursday 1-2 SUBJECT TO REVISION
+Office Hours: Monday and Thursday 1:00-1:30

+Or by Appointment

+SUBJECT TO REVISION

 Course Objectives:

 - 1. Understand the issues relating to international trade that you will face as managers or investors. - 2.
 Provide you the tools, skills, and back ground to become the leaders of China and the world. - 3.
 Improve critical thinking and creative problem solving skills to be able to analyze international trade problems in the work place and arrive at well reasoned solutions to problems faced in the work place.